sahilrajput03/sahilrajput03/learning-bash.md

 crontab -l #List current user's crontab jobs. (or you can use: cat /var/spool/cron/array) crontab -e #Edt crontab entries of current user.

-# My example crontab jobs!! ~Sahil.
+# My example crontab jobs!! ~Sahil [below jobs will run every single minute].
 * * * * * ~/scripts-in-use/beepSound.sh
 * * * * * date >> ~/my-cron-task-log.txt
 # ^^ these commands will execute in every 60 seconds and actually it ticks on 0th second of every minute of the system clock.